OS2mo/os2mo/README.md

   Can only be used in `ldap_to_mo` mapping.

 #### Username generation
-If a user is created in MO, the tool will try to find the matching user in LDAP using a CPR-number lookup.
+If a user is created in OS2mo, the tool will try to find the matching user in LDAP using a CPR-number lookup.
 If the user does not exist in LDAP a username is generated and the user is created in LDAP.
 Username generation follows patterns set in the json file.
 For example: